 Coaching can be immensely fulfilling work for you, but it probably is also your career and medium that helps you pay your bills.
 If this is your main source of income, you also need to look at it from a business angle and make your decisions that will maximize your revenue in the long term.

-So, getting your coaching model right is important for your business growth.
+So, when you start out on building a coaching practice, getting your coaching model right is important for your business growth.
 For this you need to decide what type of coaching service you want to provide after weighing in their pros and cons.

 Individual coaching – The great thing about individual coaching is that it involves direct interactions with the client, a customised roadmap that charts out clear processes & goals that are specific for the client, and enables the coach to charge a premium amount for one-on-one time.
 Where this model of coaching limits is in the capacity of clientele volume (as one can take only one client at a time) for the amount of time that you invest.

 With technology at your fingertips, you can choose from a number of digital coaching software that provides a single platform to impart one-on-one online coaching sessions.

 Group coaching – Group coaching can also be a beneficial coaching model, one that delivers good ROI against the time and resources you invest, as you can offer your services to a larger number of clients in the same duration.